Birmingham Township, Chester County, Pennsylvania

-Birmingham Township is a township in Chester County, Pennsylvania.
-The population was 4,085 at the 2020 census.
+Birmingham Township is a township in Chester County, Pennsylvania, United States.
+The population was 4,081 at the 2020 census.

 History

 Birmingham Township was the site of the Battle of Brandywine, September 11, 1777, during the American Revolutionary War.
 Over 18,000 men were engaged.
-It was, until that time, the largest land battle on the North American continent.
+Until then, it was the largest land battle on the North American continent.
 Birmingham Friends Meeting, founded in 1690, is the location of a common grave of both American and British casualties.
 Much of the original battlefield around the meeting is preserved to this day.
 Birmingham is the oldest township in Chester County.
-The township was recently rated by Philadelphia magazine as one of the top five Best Places to Live in the suburbs of Philadelphia and as the "Place with the Biggest Paychecks".
+Philadelphia magazine recently rated the township as one of the top five Best Places to Live in the suburbs of Philadelphia and as the "Place with the Biggest Paychecks".

 The Lenape Bridge, Birmingham Friends Meetinghouse and School, Brinton's Mill, Edward Brinton House, George Brinton House, Daniel Davis House and Barn, Dilworthtown Historic District, Edgewood, Orthodox Meetinghouse, and Sharpless Homestead are listed on the National Register of Historic Places.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 6.5 sqmi, of which 6.4 sqmi is land and 0.1 sqmi, or 1.23%, is water.
 It is mainly composed of farmland and rolling hills, but several small communities also exist.
 A small non-contiguous piece of land within the great bend of Brandywine Creek is included in the township.
-It includes several roads, a railroad, and borders Chadds Ford Township, Delaware County, which until 1996 was also named Birmingham Township.
+It includes several roads, a railroad, and borders Chadds Ford Township in Delaware County, which until 1996 was also named Birmingham Township.
 Part of the census-designated place of Chadds Ford is in the southern corner of the township, extending south into Chadds Ford Township.
-The community of Dilworthtown is in the eastern part of the township.
+Dilworthtown is in the eastern part of the township.